CloseClose

 Seven warning signs of osteoarthritis

 Osteoarthritis comes with a host of warning signs.
-If you are experiencing any of these warning signs, it is important to act quickly as you can minimize the damage caused by osteoarthritis.
-Let’s take a look at each warning sign and what you should do.
+If you are experiencing any of these warning signs, it is essential to act quickly, as you can minimize the damage caused by osteoarthritis.
+Let's look at each warning sign and what you should do.

-1. Joint pain – One of the most common warning signs of osteoarthritis is joint pain.
-If you develop sudden or gradual joint pain that persists, the pain resolves itself after resting, or the joint pain gets worse with activity, it is time to visit your doctor.
-There are many ways to reduce osteoarthritis pain, including using a glucosamine supplement, resting as much as possible and icing the joint.
+1. Joint pain—Joint pain is one of the most common warning signs of osteoarthritis.
+If you develop sudden or gradual joint pain that persists, resolves after resting, or worsens with activity, visit your doctor.
+Many ways to reduce osteoarthritis pain include using a glucosamine supplement, resting as much as possible, and icing the joint.

-2. Joint stiffness – Joint stiffness often occurs after periods of inactivity like sitting for extended periods of time or upon waking.
-Joint stiffness typically lasts a short time, up to 30 minutes.
-Daily stretching, cardiovascular and strength training exercises can help to reduce joint stiffness.
+2. Joint stiffness—Joint stiffness often occurs after inactivity, such as sitting for extended periods or upon waking.
+It typically lasts up to 30 minutes.
+Daily stretching, cardiovascular, and strength training exercises can help reduce joint stiffness.

-3. Fatigue – Many people who suffer from osteoarthritis experience fatigue.
-When you experience joint pain, stiffness, and inflammation, it can cause the body to work harder, which can result in excessive fatigue.
-Furthermore, when you suffer from osteoarthritis, you do not rest well.
-Try resting throughout the day if you are not getting the recommended 7 to 9 hours of sleep.
+3. Fatigue—Many people who suffer from osteoarthritis experience fatigue.
+Joint pain, stiffness, and inflammation can cause the body to work harder, resulting in excessive fatigue.
+Furthermore, people with osteoarthritis do not rest well.
+If you are not getting the recommended 7 to 9 hours of sleep, try resting throughout the day.
 Resting will take the pressure off your joints and give your body time to heal.

 4. Grinding and popping sounds – Osteoarthritis sufferers often experience popping or grinding sounds when the affected joint is moved.
 This grinding and popping are due to the bones in the joint rubbing together.
 Joints have a covering over the end of the bones to help the joint move fluidly.
 When this covering becomes damaged, the joint does not glide smoothly, resulting in popping and grinding sounds.

-5. Decreased range of motion – When joints become damaged, osteoarthritis sufferers can experience a decreased range of motion and a loss of flexibility.
+5. Decreased range of motion—When joints become damaged, osteoarthritis sufferers can experience a decreased range of motion and a loss of flexibility.
 Additionally, osteoarthritis causes inflammation.
-When swelling occurs around the joints, your range of motion can decrease, and you will not be able to perform your daily activities as easily.
+When swelling occurs around the joints, the range of motion can reduce, and one may not be able to perform daily activities as efficiently.

-6. Related pain – When you suffer from joint stiffness, joint instability, joint pain and decreased range of motion, you may overcompensate by changing the way you walk and perform other daily activities.
+6. Related pain—When you suffer from joint stiffness, instability, pain, and decreased range of motion, you may overcompensate by changing how you walk and perform other daily activities.
 For example, if you have osteoarthritis in your left knee, you may begin favoring it and putting more weight on your right knee.
 This change in your gait can result in pain in other areas of your body, including your right knee and back.

-7. Joint instability – The National Institutes of Health reports that osteoarthritis affects approximately 10 percent of those aged 60 years and older.
+7. Joint instability—The National Institutes of Health reports that osteoarthritis affects approximately 10 percent of people aged 60 and older.
 Osteoarthritis damages the joints and results in joint instability.
 Joint instability occurs when the joints, cartilage, muscles, and tendons become worn and damaged.
-Joint instability can cause the joint to function improperly.
+It can cause the joint to malfunction.
 For example, if the knee joint becomes unstable, it may try to bend backward or sideways, resulting in further damage to the tendons, cartilage, and muscles.

 Osteoarthritis is a debilitating condition.
-It occurs when the tissues covering the joints become damaged due to wear and tear, inflammation and past injuries.
-If you are experiencing any of the aforementioned warning signs, visit your doctor.
-There are many things that you can do to limit the damage to your joints, including weight loss, getting plenty of rest, exercise and taking a glucosamine supplement.
+It occurs when the tissues covering the joints become damaged due to wear and tear, inflammation, and past injuries.
+If you are experiencing any warning signs, visit your doctor.
+You can do many things to limit the damage to your joints, including weight loss, getting plenty of rest, exercising, and taking a glucosamine supplement.

 Maintaining bone mass health is a crucial part of healthy aging.
 Incorporating supplements into your daily routine based on the needs of the body can help...